pierre-rouleau/usrhome/readme.rst

 ``...``                            Alias to ``cd ../..``
 ``....``                           Alias to ``cd ../../..``

-``cd-to [-H] FNAME``               Search for file specified by FNAME.
-If only one file is found,
+``cd-to [-H] FNAME``               Search for file specified by FNAME in current directory tree.
-                                   change the current directory to it.

-                                   - File search performed by the `fd`_ utility.
-If it's not installed the command exits with an error.
                                    - The FNAME can be expressed with `fd`_ glob support.
                                    - By default, does not search into hidden directories.
                                      Specify the ``-H`` option to search into them.
+                                   - If **one** file is found, change the current directory to the directory that holds it.
+                                   - If several files are found, print a cautionary note with the number of files found and their path names (relative to current directory).

+                                     - If the ``EDITOR`` environment variable is set, the script prompts the user for editing the files.
+On a 'y' answer it edits the files found using the editor selected by ``EDITOR``.

+                                   - File search performed by the `fd`_ utility.
+If it's not installed the command exits with an error.

+                                   - Exit code:

+                                     - 0: one file was found, the current directory was changed.
+                                     - 1: no file found.
+                                     - n: the number of files found, regardless of whether they were edited.

 ``cdv [SUBDIR]``                   cd to the ``/Volumes`` directory or specified ``SUBDIR``.